BradHutchings/Mmojo-Server/deploy/All-Supported-Platforms/01-Download-Mmojo-Server.md

 ### About this Step
 In this step, you're going to download the `mmojo-server-ape.zip` from Hugging Face, download a model file from Hugging Face, exapnd the `.zip` archive, and move a model into the expanded archive folder.

-*When you are finished with this step, proceed to the next step using the **Proceed** links at the bottom of the page.*
+*When you are finished with this step, proceed to the next step using the **Proceed** links at the bottom of this page.*

 ---
 ### Download Mmojo-Server-ape.zip